Learn more about governance structure, your group’s role in shaping Hart House, and resources to help your group govern

 - A student representative from the University of Toronto at Mississauga

-- A Senior Member (to be elected by and from the membership of the Recreational Athletics Committee)
+- A Senior Member (to be elected by and from the membership of the Recreational Athletics & Wellness Committee)

 Hart House Elections and Committee Selection

-Hart House Committee Secretaries are chosen through an election that takes place every year during the winter semester.
-Anyone who has previously served as a voting member on a Hart House Committee, and who will be a University of Toronto student during their proposed tenure of service are eligible to run for secretary.
+Hart House Committee Student Chairs are chosen through an election that takes place every year during the winter semester.
+Anyone who has previously served as a voting member on a Hart House Committee, and who will be a University of Toronto student during their proposed tenure of service are eligible to run for Student Chair.
 Approved nominees will have a chance to campaign prior to the election, and will have profile statements posted on the Hart House website.

 All U of T students (full and part time, graduate and undergraduate) on all three campuses are eligible to vote in the Hart House elections.
 After the votes have been tallied, the successful candidates will be notified, and the elections results presented to the Board of Stewards.

 After the Secretary Elections, all students will have an opportunity to apply to other committee positions.
 Applications will be available on the Hart House website, each committee will review all applications, and inform applicants of their decisions directly.
 Each committee will also reserve one executive position for an incoming first-year student, to be determined in September of the following year.

 Detailed information regarding this year’s election and committee applications will be sent to all committee executive members at the beginning of the Winter Semester.
 All applications deadlines can be viewed on the Toolkit home page.